0zean/MARS-Regression-Stock-Forecast/README.md

  The Stock Data is first fetched using the Yahoo Finance API through the pandas-datareader library.

- Using the BeautifulSoup webscraping library, the VIX percent change is retrieved from Yahoo Finance's page to offer additional investment criteria (if the VIX % change is positive this often signifies a down turn in the overall market, if it is negative the opposite is true).
+ Using the BeautifulSoup webscraping library, the VIX percent change is retrieved from Yahoo Finance's page to offer further diretional criteria (VIX % change has an inverse relationship with The S&P 500 % change which can be seen by their [negative correlation](https://www.macroption.com/vix-spx-correlation/)).

  The Stock data is then pre-processed to remove any unnecessary columns and split into testing and training sets.
 The open price is used to calculate a few technical indicators to be used in the regression analysis (Hilbert Transform Dominant Cycle period and Rolling Standard Deviation).
 Any missing values are imputed using k-nearest neighbors from the fancyimpute library.